Stay Updated! Subscribe to our newsletter for the latest blog posts & trends!

 The Reward of Labor

 After about a week of late-night tinkering, I finally had something that resembled a table.
 The finish?
-Well, I went with a warm walnut stain that smelled divine, but I accidentally splattered it everywhere, including my shorts.
+Well, I went with a warm stain that smelled divine, but I accidentally splattered it everywhere, including my shorts.
 Who knew you could turn a simple DIY project into an unplanned paint job?

 But when I finally dragged that thing inside and set it in the kitchen, I stood back, arms crossed, almost in disbelief.
 It wasn’t perfect, but you know what?
 It was mine.
 That table had stories etched into its wood – the good, the bad, and the downright messy.